json-schema-org/json-schema-spec/README.md

 ## License

 The contents of this repository are [licensed under](./LICENSE) either the BSD 3-clause license *or* the Academic Free License v3.0.

+## Copyright

+Copyright Contributors to the JSON Schema project.